MyStarInYourSky/ansible-role-zerotier/README.md

 ### `zerotier_version`

-The zerotier version that will be installed
+The ZeroTier version that will be installed

 ### `zerotier_networks`

-Configuration of zerotier networks that the node will join.
+Configuration of ZeroTier networks that the node will join.

 It uses the following structure